vernig/twilio-unit-testing-serverless/README.md

 ## Mocking Twilio.Response()

 The problem with testing this code, is that the `Twilio.Response()` is not available in the local Twilio Environment (e.g. `twilio-run`).
-But we can extend what's available, mocking the response methods.
+But we can extend what's available, by mocking the response methods.
 We do that in the file `test/helpers/twilio-runtime.js`.
 In this file we extend the global Twilio object, adding a `Response()`:
 ```javascript
   global.Twilio.Response = Response;
 ```